prarthitshah899/task-management-fullstack/task-management-frontend/README.md

 npm start
 ```

-You can refer to any file if you want but for ease of understanding i will prefer you can start with app.js file.
+You can refer to any file if you want but for ease of understanding i will prefer you can start with App.js file under src folder :wink: